seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Yes Shylock, I will seal unto this bond.

 **SHYLOCK**
-Then meet me forthwith at the notary’s;
+Then meet me forthwith at the notary's;
 Give him direction for this merry bond,
 And I will go and purse the ducats straight,
 See to my house, left in the fearful guard